 - Make sure to fill up the gas tank to avoid getting stuck at long secluded road stretches (you’ll get many.)

 - Book well in advance because the region can get pretty busy because of its popularity especially on weekends and during a season.

 What did we miss?
 Oh boy!
 There are umpteen of breathtaking and beautiful places that we missed out on and I would love to witness all of them when I revisit.

-I hope I’ve inspired you enough that you would definitely think of hanging out in the Southwest.
-Oh, so you’ve already made up your mind to take this road trip!
+I hope I’ve inspired you enough that you would definitely think of hanging out in the Southwest USA.
+Oh, so you’ve already made up your mind to take Southwest USA road trip!
 Great!
 Let me help you plan your itinerary then.
 Shoot me a mail.

 Was it helpful?
 Did I miss anything?
-I would love to hear about your ultimate road trip experience across southwest region of America or anywhere else in the world for that matter.
+I would love to hear about your ultimate road trip experience across the southwest USA or anywhere else in the world for that matter.

 Are you a road-trip junkie?
 Yes!
 Read on then…